dansiviter/gcp-util/opentelemetry/README.md

 ```

 > :information_source: avoid the `SimpleSpanProcessor` as this will force persistence when the span completes potentially slowing down processing.
 Use `BatchSpanProcessor` instead.

+### OpenTracing Shim ###

+If you're still limited to using OpenTracing, you can use the [Shim](https://github.com/open-telemetry/opentelemetry-java/tree/main/opentracing-shim) to link between the two.